 (b) Demand.
 On any issue triable of right by a jury, a party may obtain a jury trial as follows:

 (1) Non-Medical Malpractice Actions.
-In all actions other than a medical malpractice action, a party may obtain a jury trial by filing and serving a written demand at any time after the action is commenced, but no later than the date on which the court sets a trial date or 10 days after the date a Joint Report and Proposed Scheduling Order under Rule 16(b) or a joint report under Rule 16.3(b) are filed, whichever occurs first.
+In all actions other than a medical malpractice action, a party may obtain a jury trial by filing and serving a written demand at any time after the action is commenced, but no later than the date on which the court sets a trial date or 10 days after the date a Joint Report and Proposed Scheduling Order under Rule 16(b) are filed, whichever occurs first.
 The demand may not be combined with any other motion or pleading filed with the court.

 (2) Medical Malpractice Actions.
 In a medical malpractice action, no written demand needs to be filed or served.
 The parties may affirmatively waive the right to a jury trial by filing a written stipulation, signed by all parties, at any time after the action is commenced, but no later than 30 days before the trial is scheduled to begin.
 The stipulation may not be combined with any other motion or pleading.